');

 About Tampa, FL

-Tampa is a major city in Florida with a population of 393,389 residents.
-The median household income is $71,302 per year, which is above the national average.
-The median age in Tampa is 35.6 years.
+Tampa is a major city located in Florida with a population of 393,389 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $71,302 per year, which is 5% below the national median of $75,149.
+The median age of 35.6 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Tampa Ranks in Florida